 Click Here to see more pictures from our trips!

-You get yourself to the Louis Armstrong International Airport on Saturday, October 22nd and Brian Flechsig will pick you up in a van.
+You get yourself to the Louis Armstrong International Airport on Sunday, September 23rd and get yourself to Woodland Plantation.
+Rental cars are of course available as well as a shuttle service.
+We will also be providing a list of participants so that folks can carpool and share the expense.
 Bring your fishing gear...(a simple equipment listing will be provided of course), and a healthy appetite for Southern Hospitality.
 You'll fish with guides Sunday through Wednesday.
 Thursday morning it's off you go back to your hometown....all redfished up!

 Included in the trips:

-Transportation from the New Orleans airport to Woodland Plantation and back, 5 nights lodging, all meals including dinner upon arrival on Saturday, 4 days guided fishing
+Transportation from the New Orleans airport to Woodland Plantation and back, 5 nights lodging, all meals including dinner upon arrival on Saturday and breakfast on departure day Thursday, 4 days guided fishing

 Not Included in the trips:

-Airfare to and from your home town, fishing license and tackle, gratuities
+Airfare to and from your home town, transportation to and from Woodland Plantation, fishing license and tackle, gratuities

 * Can't make our Hosted Trip dates?
 Mad River Outfitters serves as a full booking agent and outfitter for Woodland Plantation and Louisiana Redfishing.
 Let us put together a trip for you!